MeteorYee/Chinese-word-segmentation/README.md

 Special Annoucement:

-I have to attribute to an example on CSDN the implementation of this whole system, and the example is implemented by python and based on Perceptron.
-I took some reference to that system's architecture and got a lot of help.
+I have to attribute to an example on CSDN the implementation of this whole system.I took some reference to that system's architecture and got a lot of help.
 Here are the link:

 http://download.csdn.net/detail/SummerRain2008/468453